 8. Blog about your project.

 Some parents have asked what the expectation is for a day.
 That depends on family circumstances and the age of the child eg if you are unwell or if you are having to care for a baby then things will be different to those who are well and have time to sit and work with their child, so I can’t give a hard and fast rule.
 Parents can establish their own rules and expectations to suit their family needs.
-As a guide please try to ensure your child does at least the following:
+As a guide please try to ensure your child does the following:

 BLOGGING: All children should blog 3-5 times a week.
 Blogging every day would be great.
 Teachers will be reading and posting their work which you can follow.
 This is the best way to keep in touch.
 The blog site DOES need a login which is kept in your child’s reading diary or homework book.
 Please help them find this and log in.
 You will need to make sure you are on the Holymead Blog site which is separate to the website although there are links from the website to the blog site.
 Or go to www.holymeadprimaryblogs.net